Juniper Publishers

 Juniper Publishers is a publisher of various academic journals.
-It has a postal address in Irvine, California, USA but also has employees in Hyderabad, India.
+It has a postal address in Irvine, California, USA, located in a residential neighborhood but has employees in Hyderabad, India.

 Juniper Publishers has been included on Beall's List of potential predatory open-access publishers, and has faced other criticisms of its publishing practices.

 Activities

 Juniper Publishers has been active at least since 2015.
 The company uses an Open Access model of publishing, which charges the authors.
 Articles are distributed online and free of cost or other barriers.
 The company claims that articles are peer reviewed before publication.

 In 2022 the company published about 75 journals in the fields of clinical and medical science, life sciences, chemistry, engineering, and pharma.
 As of 2022, most of its journals do not have a scientific editor in chief.
 Juniper Publishers' journals are not listed in Clarivate's Web of Science, which calculates Impact factors for scientific journals; nevertheless Juniper Publishers displays so-called Impact Factors for its journals, whose origins are not explained.
 Its journals are not indexed in National Library of Medicine's MEDLINE, but articles are included in PubMed Central and may be accessed through the PubMed access platform.